 - Ensuring there is a ‘Buddy Bench’ in the KS2 playground.

-This year the council will continue to work towards the Rights Respecting Award by focussing on the right to education and cultural acceptance which directly links to our schools learning about British Values.
+This year the council will continue to work towards the Rights Respecting Award by focusing on the right to education and cultural acceptance which directly links to our schools learning about British Values.
 The school council will also focus on raising the children’s awareness of local charities and internet safety.

-Sophie Long, PHSCE and School Council Team Leader
+Sam Evans, PHSCE and School Council Team Leader